 For the hollandaise sauce: Add the egg yolks and lemon juice to a blender and blend for several seconds.
 With the blender running, slowly drizzle in the melted butter.
 Turn off the machine and add the adobo and some salt.
-Blend again and taste, adding more salt, adobo or lemon juice.
+Blend again and taste, adding more salt, adobo or lemon juice as needed.
 Set aside and keep warm.

 For the steak and eggs: Heat a large skillet over medium-high heat.
 Slice the steaks in half so you have four 1-inch-thick steaks.
-Pat them dry and season with salt and pepper.
-When the skillet is hot, add the steaks and cook until they are done to your liking.
-Remove them to a plate, cover with a second plate and keep warm.
+Pat dry and sprinkle with salt and pepper.
+When the skillet is hot, add the steaks and cook until done to your liking.
+Remove to a plate, cover with a second plate and keep warm.

-Wipe out the skillet, rub with a little butter and crack in the eggs, keeping them separate.
-Cook until they are done to your liking: sunny-side up or over easy.
+Wipe out the skillet, then rub it with a little butter.
+Crack in the eggs, keeping them separate, and cook until done to your liking, either sunny-side up or over easy.
 Season with salt and pepper.

-To build: place 2 halves of the Garlic Butter English Muffins onto each plate.
-Top each with a steak, then an egg.
+To build: Place 2 halves of the Garlic Butter English Muffins onto each plate.
+Top each with a steak and then an egg.
 Pour over the hollandaise, garnish with some cayenne and serve immediately.

-Preheat the oven to 350 degrees F. Position a rack over a baking sheet.
+Preheat the oven to 350 degrees F. Place a rack over a baking sheet.